ShawnChenOfficial/FXV-Web-App/README.md

 ###### Browse https://localhost:5001 to view the system.

 ##
-The system is owned by Shawn Chen, and only can be used for Force X Velocity.
+The system is owned by Shawn Chen (Lead developer) & Callum Good, and only can be used for Force X Velocity.